-As part of the Governor’s Department of Child Safety (DCS) Reform Process, DBHS requires DCS to refer children removed from their homes to behavioral health services within 72 hours after entering its care and custody.
+As part of the Governor’s Department of Child Safety (DCS) Reform Process, AHCCCS requires DCS to refer children removed from their homes to behavioral health services within 72 hours after entering its care and custody.
 The purpose is to:

 - Identify immediate behavioral health needs and presenting problems of children removed from their homes, to stabilize crises, enroll the child in the behavioral health system and offer the immediate services and supports each given child may need.

 - Provide direct (therapeutic) support to each child removed from their home as appropriate, intending to reduce stress or anxiety and address any trauma the child may be experiencing